mahmoud4419/Data-AITogetherDemo/README.md

+                                                         ## Data-AI Form parsing to Insights Demo

-## Atomization of Form Ingestion with Logic APP
+## Automation of Form Ingestion with Logic APP

 This code sample demonstrates how to implement a Logic APP integrate it with Form Recognizer V.2, and ingest forms from outlook into a Database.